 The first lecture will take place at 2pm on Monday 3rd August 2020.

-You should bring a non-programmable calculator to the Mathematics exam.
+You should have a non-programmable calculator to use for the Mathematics exam.

 You can download the course materials from previous years.
 Please note there are likely to be amendments for 2020.

 Summer school information

 The Summer School handbook outlines what is expected of you and the academic and pastoral support that is available.
-The handbook will be included in your Welcome Pack at the Induction.
+The handbook will be provided to you prior to the Induction.

 Progression to MSc

 You are probably taking the Summer School in order to meet a condition of your MSc offer, the exact details of which can be found in your offer.

-The Mathematics exam that you sit on the day of arrival will count 20% towards your Progression to the MSc, and each intermediate course will count for 40%.
+The Mathematics exam that you sit on the first day of the programme will count 20% towards your Progression to the MSc, and each intermediate course will count for 40%.

 Your Summer School exam marks will be confirmed at the Summer School exam board in early September 2020.

 We will inform you of your results, and whether or not you have successfully progressed to the MSc, following the exam board.